mnewswanger/linux-setup/readme.md

 # Provisioning

 To provision, run `configure.sh` at the project root.
 This will configure everything it can automatically, but there are a few manual installations required for packages outside standard package managers.

+# Misc

+Dell XPS 9570 with Intel 9260 wifi has bad wifi performance on kernels older than 4.16; upgrading the kernel to 4.16 fixes this.
+This also provides better system stability on the platform as well.